10 Stylish Kitchen Tile Partition Ideas for Indian Homes

 Consider building a half-height partition with terrazzo-look tiles from our Venitto collection.
 It brings in vibrant colour and depth, adding character without overwhelming the space.

-7. Full-Height Partitions with Marble-Look Tiles
+7. Full-Height Marble-Look Tiles for Luxurious Kitchen Partitions

 Go for marble-look tiles from the Marmorica collection.
 They have that timeless, elegant finish without the stress of real marble.
 Plus, they blend well with neutral-toned designs in your home.

 This idea sits between design and architecture.
-Use tiles that leave small gaps or cut-outs for light and air.
+Use texture tiles that leave small gaps or cut-outs for light and air.
 Tiles from the Impero or Impatto collections work really well here.
 They come with surface textures that reflect light in unique ways.
 This type of partition is not only practical but also becomes a standout feature in the home, something that catches the eye as soon as you walk in.

 Sometimes, a full partition isn’t needed.
 In such cases, open shelving works.
 Build a three-tier shelf unit between the kitchen and dining room.
 But instead of painting the back, tile it for added texture and style.